ruialmeida-cyber/ruialmeida-cyber/README.md

 This section establishes the identity foundation required to understand modern Microsoft environments.

+Identity is a critical component of Microsoft administration because users, devices, applications, and resources all depend on secure authentication and authorisation.

+The labs in this section develop practical understanding of authentication behaviour, identity lifecycle, permissions, governance, and privileged access.

 ---

 ## 1.1 WSL2 Hybrid Security Lab Environment (Completed)